Office of Refugee Resettlement

 Division of Refugee Assistance:

-The Division of Refugee Assistance (DRA) supports, oversees and provides guidance to State-Administered, Public Private Partnership and Wilson/Fish programs that provide assistance and services to refugees, asylees, certain Amerasian immigrants, Cuban and Haitian entrants, and Certified Victims of Human Trafficking (henceforth referred to collectively as refugees).
+The Division of Refugee Assistance (DRA) supports, oversees and provides guidance to State-Administered, Public Private Partnership and Wilson/Fish programs that provide assistance and services to refugees, asylees, certain Amerasian immigrants, Cuban and Haitian entrants (henceforth referred to collectively as refugees).
 DRA reviews and monitors state plans, budget submissions, service plans, and reports, while providing technical assistance to ensure that federal regulations are followed and adequate services and performance are maintained.
 The ultimate goal is to provide the types of assistance that will allow refugees to become economically self-sufficient as soon as possible after their arrival in the United States.
-DRA also includes the newly-formed Refugee Health Team, which coordinates with state and federal partners to advance ORR's health initiatives.

 - State Administered: Cash, medical, and social services are primarily managed by states as part of their social service or labor force programs.
 The program goal is to enable refugees become self-sufficient as soon as possible.